 Generating electricity for more than 50 years

-At the start of last century electricity was cutting edge and has now become an integral part of everyday life.
-KCE has played a vital role in that journey for our region and we're proud of that.
+At the start of the last century electricity was cutting edge, but has now become an integral part of everyday life.
+KCE has played a vital role in that journey, transforming the communities in our region through energy.

 1911: The benefits of lighting and motive power are well known nationwide.
 Some local businesses are generating electricity for their own use.